Grafton Architects – Bocconi University School of Economics, Milan

 Walking past the entrance, the building becomes a little cozier; yet its “monumental” size and the almost complete absence of green areas and vegetation make its courtyards slightly oppressing and do not contribute to give the building the look of ”a large market hall or place of exchange“ the architects wanted it to have.

 Yet, such high density was largely inevitable.
-Indeed, Milan’s building regulations do not allow for buildings higher than 22 meters in the area; therefore is quite appreciable that Grafton Architects were able to fit 65,000 square meters of gross floor area into an 80×160 meters site creating, at the same time, nine courtyards.
+Indeed, Milan’s building regulations do not allow for buildings higher than 22 meters in the area; therefore is quite appreciable that Grafton Architects were able to fit 65,000 square meters of gross floor area into an 80×160-meter site creating, at the same time, nine courtyards.

 Two of the inner courtyards; photos © Riccardo Bianchini / Inexhibit